Cape Toi with Kids: A Family Day Trip to Miyazaki’s Wild Horse Coast (2026)

 The Cape Headland Trail

-A short, mostly flat trail loops around the lighthouse and grasslands.
-With kids:
+A short, mostly flat trail loops around the lighthouse and grasslands, making it an easy walk for families.

 • Length — About 1 km loop; allow 30–45 min with kids.